-We’re excited to bring you the key-information that every startup pitch deck needs to have!
+We’re excited to bring you the key-information that every startup pitch deck must-haves!
 When you are raising capital, you must ultimately communicate well enough - and design a killer deck with the right structure might get investors to realize that your startup is a once in a lifetime opportunity.

 Use this key tactic to keep investors focused and intrigued.
 While your competitors may be pitching every minor detail of their startup to investors, you can instead significantly demonstrate the value proposition of your startup with a great one-liner.